ArPiRobot/arpirobot.github.io/docs/devs/components.md

 # Descriptions of Components

 #### **Raspberry Pi Image**
-Downloads are available on the [downloads page](../downloads/latest.md)

 Built using scripts available on [GitHub](https://github.com/ArPiRobot/ArPiRobot-ImageScripts)

 This is the modified version of Raspbian (the official Raspberry Pi OS) with required software for ArPiRobot robots.
-This contains an initial version of ArPiRobot Pythonlib and ArPiRobot Tools, but future updates may chagne which versions are used.
 While ArPiRobot software can be updated with the ArPiRobot (described below), it is sometimes necessary to make changes to the OS itself.
 If this becomes necessary new Raspberry Pi Images will be released.

 #### **ArPiRobot CoreLib**
 Source code available on [GitHub](https://github.com/ArPiRobot/ArPiRobot-CoreLib)